Integrated Data Lake Service¶

 - Objects are not version controlled.

-- The S3 Signed will remain active until its expiry before deprovisioning.
+- The S3 Signed URL will remain active until its expiry before deprovisioning.

 - All the Bulk Import limitation will still be valid for time series import functionality in IDL.

-- Only 10 cross account accesses can be created in disabled state for AWS.
+- A maximum of 10 cross account accesses can be created in disabled state for AWS.

 - A maximum of 5 cross account accesses can be enabled for any given time for AWS.

-- User can subscribe to only 15 subscriptions.
+- A user can subscribe to only 15 subscriptions.

 - The data in UTS might take 48hrs to reflect.